Course Title: Regulation and Governance in the Crypto-Economy

 Upon successful completion of this course, you will be able to:

-CLO3:Examine the challenges to regulators presented by new ways of transacting in the crypto-economy.
+CLO3: Examine the challenges to regulators presented by the digital economy, including the crypto-economy.

 Overview of Learning Activities

 The course is delivered by mixed mode of face-to-face teaching and online learning.
-There will be a three-hour class per week.
+There will be a two-hour class per week.
 You are expected to be an active participant both in class and online.
 Your learning will be supported through in-class and online activities.
 These may include quizzes; assignments; prescribed readings; researching and analysing specific information; solving problems; and producing written work

 Overview of Learning Resources